ElijahFowler/CSVtoTable/README.md

     * if not specified, default value is "Loading CSV data..."

 The plugin will also trigger a "loadComplete" event upon successful render, so that you may use other jQuery plugins/code to modify the resulting table.
-One such example is the jQuery tablesorter plugin at http://tablesorter.com/
+One such example is a jQuery tablesorter plugin like https://www.datatables.net/

 The example below shows how to fire code after the loadComplete event is triggered: